kjmarshall/NNet/README.md

 This library currently only supports computations on fully connected layers and activation layers.
 Layers are templated on numeric type.

 #### Fully Connected Layers
-Fully connected layers are the main currency by which information propagates through the network net.
+Fully connected layers are the main currency by which information propagates through the network.
 ```c++
 template< typename NumericTraitsType >
 class FullyConnectedLayer